wowiamhere/angular-cli-example/README.md

 ```

 This will create the initial source folders and files needed to jump start a project.
-It will also install the some necessary tools ( don't worry about this now.
+It will also install the some necessary tools ( don''t worry about this now.
 It will all be explained in due time).

 *For a complete list of [Angular-cli] commands, usage and capabilities refer to [Angular-cli github]*

 This is the output you should expect to see on your terminal ![ng new output][ng new output]

-Let's take a quick look at what [Angular-cli]'s generator produces:
+Let''s take a quick look at what [Angular-cli]''s generator produces:

 In the **`src/app`** folder, a barebones